Niedereschach

-Niedereschach is a town, with 6000 inhabitants, in the district of Schwarzwald-Baar in Baden-Württemberg in Germany.
+Niedereschach is a municipality, with 6000 inhabitants, in the district of Schwarzwald-Baar in Baden-Württemberg in Germany.

 Geography

 Niedereschach lies in the Eschach valley on the eastern edge of the Black Forest between 620 and 720 metres above sea level between the county town of Villingen-Schwenningen and the town of Rottweil.

 Neighbouring municipalities

 The parish is bounded in the north by municipality of Zimmern ob Rottweil and in the east by Deißlingen, both in the county of Rottweil, and in the south by Dauchingen and Villingen-Schwenningen and in the west by Königsfeld im Schwarzwald.
 Within the parish lie the villages of: